Updated July 4, 2023

 4. Investment Centre

 It is primarily responsible for investment-related of the organization.
-The manager may need to control income and expenses to manage profitability, which is eventually invested in other assets.
+The manager may need to control income and expenses in order to manage profitability, which they eventually invest in other assets.

 Examples of Responsibility Center